Skip to content

 Use the exact same format everywhere.
 If your address on Google says "Suite 100," don't write "Ste 100" on Yelp.

 Citations are online mentions of your business with NAP information.
-More citations from quality directories boost your prominence.
+More citations from quality directories improve your prominence.

 Start with: